-Management of Technology-Based Instructional Implementation and Evaluation

-This course is designed to understand the practice of IDT issues across a variety of fields and professions (Education, Business/Industry, Government, Military, NGOs, Healthcare/Medicine), and the components/steps carried out in the Implementation and Evaluation Stages of the ISD process.
+Management of Technology-Based Instructional Implementation and Evaluation components/steps carried out in the Implementation and Evaluation Stages of the ISD process.
 Using best practices, students will design and implement an engaging, effective, online webinar, and understand the roles and responsibilities of the ADDIE process for IDT members.
 Other topics include course/training evaluations/plans, IDT career professional development/peer collaboration, and TPACK model use/strategies.